IMAGINARY/nwa-scicom-suitcase-reinforcement-learning-2/README.md

 ## Credits

 This adaptation was developed by Eric Londaits for Imaginary gGmbH.

+This adaptation was developed with the support of the TU Delft and the Dutch Research Council (NWO) as project NWA.1397.24.009 within NWA L4 - NWA Wetenschapscommunicatie 2024.

 Based on an exhibit supported by [Futurium](http://futurium.de/).

 ## License